leia04/multiprocessing-stock-data-pipeline/README.md

 - Measured execution time before and after parallelization to quantify performance improvements.
 - Built a simple classification model to predict whether the stock price change would be positive or negative, as a downstream use case.

-## Key Findings
-- Approximately **2,160 company tickers** were collected.
-- The final dataset contained roughly **2.1 million rows** of stock price data.
-- Execution time was reduced from **~205 seconds to ~46 seconds** using multiprocessing.
-- Parallel processing achieved an approximate **77% reduction in data collection time**, confirming that I/O-bound workloads benefit significantly from multiprocessing.

 ## Code